API Design Principles 1.1

-The T&T standards are also aligned with the UN/CEFACT (United Nations Centre for Trade Facilitation and Electronic Business) standards to ensure existing investments are preserved while streamlining communication among all supply chain participants.
+The T&T container tracking standards are also aligned with the UN/CEFACT (United Nations Centre for Trade Facilitation and Electronic Business) standards to ensure existing investments are preserved while streamlining communication among all supply chain participants.

 Download the Track & Trace publication below to see recommended standards for track and trace across five general shipment phases: Pre-shipment, pre-ocean, ocean, post-ocean and post shipment.
 Through the use of these standards, customers will be able to track containers across all nine carriers and five shipping phases with uninterrupted visibility.